amirouche/hyper.dev/blog/fauxtexte.md

 # 2020/08/19 - fauxtexte

-fauxtexte is a fake text generator based on markov chains.
+- fauxtexte is a *fake text generator* based on markov chains.
+- 153 lines of code.

 ## Getting started

+Here is the usage help text:

 ```
 # fauxtexte